azoom-julio-quiezi/PrimeVueThemeGenerator/README.md

 ### Auto-Import Usage (Recommended)

-With the Nuxt module, components and composables are automatically imported with the configured prefix (default: 'v'):
+With the Nuxt module, components are automatically imported with the configured prefix (default: 'v'):

 ```vue
 <template>